The Natural Beauty of Real Wood Countertops

 Choosing an Edge Profile for Your Wood Countertop

-Baird Brothers Fine Hardwoods can customize your plank or butcher block countertops with a variety of edge profiles.
+We can customize your wide plank or butcher block countertops with a variety of edge profiles.
 With 12 to choose from, and custom options available upon request, we’re certain to have what you’re looking for with your kitchen or bathroom remodeling project.

-Don’t worry if you don’t know the difference between roundover, waterfall, and table edge.
-One of our experts will be happy to explain all of your choices!
+Don’t worry if you don’t know the difference between roundover, waterfall and table edge.
+One of our experts can walk you through every option!

 A High-End Wood Grain Look Even on a DIY Budget

-Wood is one of the most budget-friendly materials for a home improvement project and can also be one of the most forgiving!
+Wooden countertops offer a beautiful, natural aesthetic with unmatched craftsmanship, all while being more budget-friendly than granite or marble.
 Small nicks can easily be fixed with wood filler, and proper treatment and care can help hardwood countertops last a lifetime for a fraction of the price of stone.